Māori protest movement: Māori language and culture activism

 One of the early goals of the Māori protest movement was the promotion of Māori language (te reo Māori) and culture.
 Both of these had been generally ignored by the education system and New Zealand society in general, and schoolchildren were actively discouraged from speaking Māori in school.
 The 1867 Native Schools Act decreed that English should be the only language used in the education of Māori children- this policy was later rigorously enforced.
 This movement was led by Māori MPs who saw the advantages of Māori becoming fluent in a dominant world language.
 Until Māori became largely urbanised after World War II, this did not seriously damage the language since most Māori spoke it in their rural communities.
 Urbanisation produced a generation of Māori who mostly grew up in non-Māori environments and were therefore less exposed to the language.
 In addition, many parents felt that it was much more important for their children to be fluent in English and made no attempts to pass on the language.

 As a result, many leaders of Māori protest were not fluent in Māori and felt that this was a major cultural loss.
-In the face of official indifference and sometimes hostility, Nga Tamatoa and other groups initiated a number of schemes for the promotion of the language.
+In the face of official indifference and sometimes hostility, Ngā Tamatoa and other groups initiated a number of schemes for the promotion of the language.
 These included Māori Language Day, which later became te Wiki o te Reo Māori (Māori Language Week); a programme which trained fluent speakers as teachers; and kōhanga reo: Māori language pre-schools and later Māori kura or separate immersion schools at primary and secondary level.
 Later there were campaigns for a Māori share of the airwaves.
 These eventually resulted in the iwi radio stations and a Māori Television channel, all of which actively promote the language.